insygna-research/census-jikongabc-CogDoc/README.md

 ## Native Core

 `rust_core` is a PyO3/maturin extension, loaded via `tools.rust_core_loader.ensure_rust_core`, which fails fast with a `maturin develop` hint if the build is missing or a symbol is stale.
-It exposes five native symbols, all listed in `scripts/check_native.py` so `make check` fails against a stale build.
+It exposes six native symbols, all listed in `scripts/check_native.py` so `make check` fails against a stale build.

 | Symbol | Module | Purpose |
 | --- | --- | --- |